tanglrHello/nlpnju/README.md

 5. Setup Stage

 	Tools for English segmentation and NER is not needed anymore, so you don't need to download them during setup stage.
+But pyltp and stanford parser will be downloaded by setup.

 JAMR is a semantic parser, generator, and aligner for the [Abstract Meaning Representation](http://amr.isi.edu/).
 For more information about JAMR, please refer to [JAMR](https://github.com/jflanigan/jamr).